Graduating from CityU

 Caps are worn during the ceremony and can be ordered through Jostens.
 Tassels are worn on the right side of the cap until your degree is conferred then moved to the left side.

-- The deadline for cap and gown orders is to be announced.
+- The deadline for cap and gown orders is May 10, 2019.
 All orders placed after this date will incur an additional rush shipping charge.

 - All cap and gown orders will ship directly to you, at the address that you provide, upon placing your order.
 Orders usually ship within four weeks.

-- The final day for express shipping orders is to be announced.
+- The final day for express shipping orders is May 31, 2019.
 Students may order after this day, but must make special arrangements with Jostens for delivery/pick-up.